Park Tool PCS 10.2 Review

 This stand had no issues holding any of the bikes we threw at it by either the seat post or the top tube.
 The soft rubber jaws have a versatile diamond shape with a groove on either side to handle teardrop-shaped aero tubes or externally routed cables and hoses.
 During testing, this stand became one of our go-to models for quick pre-ride adjustments.

 The PCS-10.2 wields a similar compression cone angle adjustment system to the old PCS-10 that allows for 360 degrees of non-indexed adjustment.
 The system uses a simple threaded handle that pulls a cone into the stand's top tube.
 The tighter the handle is turned, the firmer the stand's clamping arm is held in place.
-The 10.2 features a steel top tube where the old model used composite nylon.
+The 10.2 features a steel top tube whereas the old model used composite nylon.
 To adjust the clamp angle, you simply loosen the handle at the back of the top tube and rotate the entire clamping arm.
 We found this adjustment to be fairly easy both with and without a bike in the stand, and it would reliably hold the bike in place at any angle.

 We only had one minor concern with this adjustment.
 The first few times we used the stand, we had trouble finding exactly how much to loosen the handle before rotating the bike.
 We learned that the compression cone could occasionally stick in the top tube and make rotation difficult even when the handle is loose enough.
 Once we worked with the stand a few times, the adjustment became easy, but there was a bit of a learning curve.